 Monday, September 16, 2024

-Incident Management at Fort Wetherill - September 16, 2024
+Incident Management at Fort Wetherill - September 15, 2024

 Discussing towing in the Dumplings

 We met at 9:00 at Fort Wetherill.
 Seas were calm and wind was from the west as we launched.
 We paddled out around Bull Point to practice towing in the easy tidal current around the Dumplings.
 I got to try out my new tow belt with short (15-foot) and long (50-foot) tows.
 On my tow rope there are two carabiners to unclip - one for short tows and a second for long tows.
-I have since added a 3-foot contact tow option.

 Demonstrating the scoop rescue

-On short tows my tow belt worked fine.
-I towed one person by clipping on to one deck line from below with clip up.
-I towed two people by running the tow line through one deck line of the assist boat and clipping into one line of the victim boat from below with the clip up.
+I towed two people (rafted tow) by running the tow line through one deck line of the assist boat and clipping into one line of the victim boat with the clip up.
 This allows the assist boat to reach the carabiner to unclip the line if needed.
-The short tow line works great when you need to get some quickly away from a hazard.
+The short tow line works great when you need to get some quickly away from a hazard, like rocks.

 After using the tow belt we practiced contact towing with the person being towed simply grabbing the deck lines of the rescue boat and pushing/pulling the bows/sterns together depending on which way we were going.